BEST SIDERATES - MY TESTS

 Well, then I read the books of Bagel.
-And in them, Boris Andreevich explained with varying degrees of detail that siderates can not only create a large green mass, which must be used for mulching in various ways, but also can improve the water and air permeability of the deep layers of the soil due to their roots.
-And the longest “tails” are for alfalfa, up to 4 m.
+And in them, Boris Andreevich explained with varying degrees of detail that siderats can not only create a large green mass, which must be used for mulching in various ways, but also can improve the water and air permeability of deep soil layers due to their roots.
+And the longest “tails” - for alfalfa, up to 4 m.
 But for clover and oil radish - up to 2 m.
 In addition, the latter (as, incidentally, other cruciferous siderates) protects nightshade from late blight.

 Siderata and soil permeability

 And for me, the permeability of the soil is a very topical issue.
 When our gardening was just being created, where my potato plot is now, there was a swamp with a brook.
 Later, by decision of the board, he was bombarded with clay dumps that lay along the road, and rammed everything with a tractor.
 And this place was declared a common protective zone.
-In the hungry 1990 years, almost all of it was divided into additional areas in which people planted potatoes, because you can’t really turn around on the usual six hundred square meters.
+In the hungry 1990s, almost all of it was divided into additional areas on which people planted potatoes, because you won’t really turn around on the usual six hundred parts.

 Then they began to live better, the desire to grow their own potatoes became smaller, and only a few families began to support plots “in the zone”.
 Here, the problem of theft, by the way, stood up to its full height.
 When they dragged everyone a little, it was tolerant, and now it is so very sensitive.

 This is truly a risky farming zone ...
-Actually, I took it upon myself to say that the potato plot turned out to be with a double clay shutter: at the very bottom is a clay layer, which was the backing of a swamp, then there is a small layer of peat, and clay on top sketched by a grader.
+Actually, I took it upon myself to say that the potato plot turned out to be practically with a double clay shutter: at the very bottom is a layer of clay that was the backing of a swamp, then there is a small layer of peat, and clay on top sketched by a grader.
 In some places I managed to get to the bottom of peat and branches and branches rotting in it, but on the whole the place is low, the soil is very dense loam.

 With heavy rains, the plot mercilessly fills, the water leaves very slowly.
 2 photo was taken during an emergency harvest of potatoes after a rainstorm in August 2017.
 Naturally, these tubers had extremely low keeping quality.
 So I actively seized on the idea of piercing all this clay with the help of the roots of green manure.